 Impact of the Superfund Tax

-Companies that import the chemicals mentioned in the Superfund tax laws are responsible for paying the taxes.
-Since these newer Superfund excise taxes have broadened the range of chemicals deemed taxable, it is important that importers monitor the relevant chemicals and substances closely.
-However, taxpayers are able to submit comments and petition the IRS about which substances fall within the taxable range.
+Domestic manufacturers that produce a taxable chemical and companies that import a taxable chemical or taxable substance are responsible for paying the taxes.
+Since these newer Superfund excise taxes have broadened the range of chemicals deemed taxable, it is important that taxpayers monitor the relevant chemicals and substances closely.
+Taxpayers and interested parties are able to submit comments and petition the IRS about which substances should fall within the taxable range.

 Impact on Gantrade Customers

 Please contact your salesperson for specific information on the impact of this tax on the products you purchase from Gantrade.